How Do I Stop My Puppy From Biting My Boyfriend?

 You may be able to handle this on your own if your dog's behavior is relatively new and modest.

-The majority of business owners, on the other hand, need the (often-expensive) assistance of a skilled positive behavior counsellor or behaviorist in order to be successful.
+The majority of business owners, on the other hand, need the (often-expensive) assistance of a skilled positive behavior counselor or behaviorist in order to be successful.
 Using desensitization and counter-conditioning, the behaviorist may teach your dog that the "bad" things he presently views as "bad" (stressors) are really "good."
 Instead of stressing him out, they will not push him over the edge and he will stop biting.

 This is not something that just happens.
 Aggressive behavior might take longer to correct the longer it has been ingrained in your dog's system of thought.
 More time and effort you put into reprogramming him will lead to a speedier and more successful outcome.
 It is not allowed to let him roam around the backyard or go on walks when there are guests or grandchildren around, therefore he must be crated or kenneled.